johnkristanf/FitPlanner/README.md

-**Welcome to FitPlanner!**
+**#FitPlanner**

-         A web application designed to help users plan their fitness routines efficiently.
-FitPlanner incorporates a combination of React.js and Nest.js to deliver an intuitive user experience centered around exercise, meal planning, and calorie tracking.
+FitPlanner is a web application designed to empower users with tools for exercise discovery, meal planning, and calorie tracking.
+It provides a seamless experience using React.js for the frontend and Nest.js for the backend.

-**Features**
+**#Features**

 **Exercise Finder**
 Search and Discover: Users can search for various exercises based on specific criteria such as muscle group, difficulty level, or exercise type.